eshom/covid-age-data/README.md

-# covidAgeData -- Download and Read COVerAGE-DB Datasets
+# covidAgeData: Download and Read COVerAGE-DB Datasets

 ## Install
 To install `covidAgeData` run the following code in your favourite R console: